The Ombudsman Appeals to Donald Tusk to Consider the Venice Commission’s Opinion in Judicial Reforms

 The debate on the status of neo-judges, their appointments, and the legal validity of the judgments they have issued is far from over.
 The Venice Commission’s opinion has provided a framework for how Poland should approach the issue, emphasizing that while Poland has some discretion in selecting the methods to regulate the status of these judges, it must ensure compliance with the European Convention on Human Rights.
 Both systemic and individualized approaches will need to be balanced to resolve this complex legal issue, which impacts the integrity of the judiciary, mutual trust within the court system, and Poland’s adherence to its obligations under international law.

-The text was written by editor Anna Wójcik and published on OKO.press on October 23, 2024.
-Link to original article
+The article was written by Anna Wójcik and published on OKO.press on October 23, 2024.
+Link to the original article.

 Author